openjax/jjb/README.md

 ### Cohesive Binding Between JSON and Java Classes

-XJB uses a `json.xjb` file that conforms to the [XJB Schema](http://xws.safris.org/xjb.xsd) to generate Java beans to bind the JSON classes to Java.
+XJB uses a `json.xjs` file that conforms to the [XJB Schema](http://xjb.safris.org/xjs.xsd) to generate Java beans to bind the JSON classes to Java.
 The generated classes are strongly typed and offer the full benefits of a cohesive interface to JSON objects in Java.
 The generated classes can be used to parse and marshal JSON messages, confident that all messages conform to the definition in the XJB.

 ### Support Complete JSON Spec and Abstract Types

-The [XJB Schema](http://xws.safris.org/xjb.xsd) has constructs that allow for the definition of the entire range of possible JSON structures.
+The [XJB Schema](http://xjb.safris.org/xjs.xsd) has constructs that allow for the definition of the entire range of possible JSON structures.
 Additionally, the schema offers abstract types, which provides one with the ability to use the OO principles of inheritance and polymorphism for JSON -- powerful paradigms which are not used in JSON as it is based on the "loosely Object Oriented" language of JavaScript.

 ### Support Check Constraint Triggers on Encode and Decode

-The [XJB Schema](http://xws.safris.org/xjb.xsd) offers a semantics for the definition of check constraints on properties.
+The [XJB Schema](http://xjb.safris.org/xjs.xsd) offers a semantics for the definition of check constraints on properties.
 Properties of different types have different check constraint classes available.
 The `String` property has a `PatternValidator` that allows a developer to assert the property to conform to a regex pattern.
 Additionally, all properties have semantics for `nullable` and `required`, where the former states whether a property can be `null`, and the latter states whether the property can altogether be omitted from the message.

 ### Validating and Fail-Fast

-XJB is based on the [XJB Schema](http://xws.safris.org/xjb.xsd) that allows one to define JSON classes in XML.
+XJB is based on the [XJB Schema](http://xjb.safris.org/xjs.xsd) that allows one to define JSON classes in XML.
 The XJB XSD uses the full power of the XML Validation to provide immediate feedback of errors or inconsistencies in the model.
 Cross-object and cross-property relations are checked using the `key`, `keyref` and `unique` facets of the XML Schema specification.
-Once a `json.xjb` passes the validation checks, it is guaranteed to produce JSON-compliant objects.
+Once a `json.xjs` passes the validation checks, it is guaranteed to produce JSON-compliant objects.

 ## Getting Started